Photographer - Travel Enthusiast - Wine Lover

 I imagine us growing old together, still laughing as we pull out the jar where we’ve kept messages to our older selves.
-We’ll relive the memories through that jar, and laugh together still.
+We’ll relive the memories in that jar, and laugh together still.
 We will snuggle on the couch, flip through albums and tell stories of our lives back to each other.
 This is how our memories will refresh our love.

 This is what images do in my heart.
 They retell the stories of love and history and bring the next generation back to feel the emotions of the ones who dance along those album pages.
 Memories are moments that we can share with the next generation of souls who were birthed from the love stories of our wedding albums.